lcobiodata/freelance-bill/README.md

 ## Installation

-To get started with BillEase, follow these steps:
+To get started with FreelanceBill, follow these steps:

 1. Clone the repository:
     ```bash